How the SVS calculates your contributions

 • Tradespeople and trade partners, that is, those who have a trade licence (Gewerbe);

-• new self-employed persons who work without a trade licence;
+• New self-employed persons who work without a trade license;

 • Freelance and independent professionals (Freiberufler) are also the self-employed.
 These include doctors, pharmacists, civil engineers and patent attorneys.